-Over the last 9 years, we have built our fair share of bunk beds for our kids.
-These have ranged from the bunk beds we designed for our school bus conversion, to a loft above two cribs, to our most recent bunk bed project; triple bunks for our girls bedroom.
+In the past nine years, we have constructed a variety of bunk beds for our children.
+These have included bunk beds we designed for our school bus conversion, a loft above two cribs, and our most recent bunk bed project; triple bunks for our girls’ bedroom.

 I have included these affiliate links for your shopping convenience.
 I understand that you have lots of options when you shop.
 When you choose to shop using these links, it doesn’t cost you anything, helps support our blog and I appreciate it!

 - Gripper primer

 - paint the color of your choice- semi-gloss

 Using 2×4’s, you are going to frame out your structure.
 Begin with framing your bunk and finish with framing in the 3rd bed; the loft.

 With some trial and error, what ultimately ended up working best for us was building the 4-sided bottom bunk mattress frame first.
 Then, attaching those to the studs in the wall using bolts, we built from the bottom up.
 Finally, by constantly checking our measurements and whether it was level, this helped us to avoid timely mistakes.